MauroCamerini/economau/readme.md

 # Economau
 A simple, portable desktop app to track my income and expenses.
 Built with **Electron**, **React**, and **SQLite**.

+## Important!!

+  **I'm not working on this repository anymore; it's just here to document the first steps of the app development.
+The project continues at: [Desktop React SQL Ledger](https://github.com/MauroCamerini/desktop-react-sql-ledger)**

 ## Features
 - **Portable:** Runs on any platform thanks to Electron.
 - **User-Friendly UI:** Built with React, featuring React Router, Forms, and Bootstrap for a clean, smooth experience.